-Gerges: What would be the major criticisms of your work by scholars who are opposed to Freudian methodology and how would you critically respond to them?
+What would be the major criticisms of your work by scholars who are opposed to Freudian methodology and how would you critically respond to them?

-Mahoney: Freud's most important contribution to this work lies in his interpretation of Daniel Paul Schreber's psychotic illness which he so brilliantly expounds in his case study based on Schreber's autobiographical account, entitled Memoirs of My Nervous Illness.
+Freud's most important contribution to this work lies in his interpretation of Daniel Paul Schreber's psychotic illness which he so brilliantly expounds in his case study based on Schreber's autobiographical account, entitled Memoirs of My Nervous Illness.
 It was in this case study of Schreber's illness that Freud first promulgated the theory of paranoia as being caused by repressed homosexual wishes and drives, "perhaps invariably."

 This was a revolutionary interpretation of paranoia.
-Unfortunately, Freud did not believe that revolutionary formulation carried over an understanding of "that far more comprehensive disorder, dementia praecox," the original name of the illness we now speak of as "schizophrenia."
+Unfortunately, Freud did not believe that this revolutionary formulation carried over into an understanding of "that far more comprehensive disorder, dementia praecox," the original name of the illness we now speak of as "schizophrenia."
 In reality, however, paranoia and schizophrenia are one and the same "disease," and if repressed homosexual tendencies and desires are the cause of paranoia, which they are, then they must also play a similar, basic pathogenic role in schizophrenia.

 It would be impossible to have a dialogue with other "scholars and experts" who have studied Schreber's Memoirs of My Nervous Illness and thereafter failed to reach the same conclusions as did Freud from their reading of the case.
-There must be a common basis of understanding in the development of any theoretical construct, and the so-called "Schreber case" provides that common basis for an understanding of Schizophrenia: The Bearded Lady Disease.
+There must be a common basis of understanding in the development of any theoretical construct, and the so-called "Schreber case" provides that common basis for an understanding of Schizophrenia: The Bearded Lady Disease, Part One and Part Two.
 In short, if one does not believe in Freud's formulation that repressed homosexuality is "perhaps invariably" the basic pathogen in "paranoia," then there can be no understanding of this work.
 Freud's simple but brilliant theory of paranoia developed in the Schreber case gives us the key to understanding all mental illness.

 In truth, however, this work is not about Dr. Freud or Dr. Edward J. Kempf or anyone else.
-It is about the overwhelming amount of evidence presented in the 639 quotations contained herein, evidence which points unfailingly to the basic pathogenic role of bisexual conflict and confusion in the genesis of mental illness.
+It is about the overwhelming amount of evidence presented in the 793 quotations contained in these studies, evidence which points unfailingly to the basic pathogenic role of bisexual conflict and confusion in the genesis of mental illness.
 As Charles Darwin wrote in his autobiography, "Nothing before had ever made me thoroughly realize, though I had read various scientific books, that science consists in grouping facts so that general laws or conclusions may be drawn from them."
-This book consists of a grouping of "facts," the 639 quotations, and from these facts a general law or been drawn about the etiology conclusion has schizophrenia and of mental illness in general. general law would be valid even without the input of Freud, for the thing speaks for itself - res ipsa loquitur.
-It stands or falls on its own, and whether "scholars and experts" agree or disagree with the theories of Sigmund Freud, or of any other investigator, is completely irrelevant to the truth and validity to be found in the 639 quotations in this book.
+These books consist of a grouping of "facts" - the 793 quotations - and from these facts a general law or conclusion has been drawn about the etiology of schizophrenia and of mental illness in general.
+This general law would be valid even without the input of Freud, for the thing speaks for itself - res ipsa loquitur.
+It stands or falls on its own, and whether "scholars and experts" agree or disagree with the theories of Sigmund Freud, or of any other investigator, is completely irrelevant to the truth and validity to be found in the 793 quotations in these books.